astronomer/docs/astro/deployment-metrics.md

 Deployment health can have one of two statuses:

-- **Healthy** (Green): The Airflow Webserver and Scheduler are both healthy and running as expected.
+- **Healthy** (Green): The Airflow webserver and scheduler are both healthy and running as expected.
 - **Unhealthy** (Red): This status can mean one of two things:

-    - Your Deployment was recently created and the Airflow Webserver and Scheduler are still spinning up.
+    - Your Deployment was recently created and the Airflow webserver and scheduler are still spinning up.
-    - Your Deployment's Webserver and/or Scheduler are restarting or otherwise not in a healthy, running state.
+    - Your Deployment's webserver and/or scheduler are restarting or otherwise not in a healthy, running state.

 If your Deployment is unhealthy, we recommend checking the status of your tasks and waiting for a few minutes.
-If your Deployment is unhealthy for more than 5 minutes, we recommend [reviewing Scheduler logs](scheduler-logs.md) in the Cloud UI or reaching out to [Astronomer Support](https://support.astronomer.io).
+If your Deployment is unhealthy for more than 5 minutes, we recommend [reviewing scheduler logs](scheduler-logs.md) in the Cloud UI or reaching out to [Astronomer Support](https://support.astronomer.io).

 ## Deployment Overview